 This is especially true when that control over something important to us is in the hands of someone else.

-As a relationship coach, one of the first places I usually start when consulting with someone on causing their ex to regret the breakup is convincing them that they didn’t have control in the first place.
+As a relationship coach, one of the first places I usually start when consulting with someone on how to cause their ex to regret leaving and to have remorse concerning the breakup is convincing them that they didn’t have control in the first place.

 Control is an illusion with most aspects of life.

-In this case, you feel that if you could keep an eye on your ex and keep in contact with them, that you can retain some control and influence in the situation.
+In this case, you feel that if you could keep an eye on your ex and keep in contact with them, that you could retain some control and influence in the situation.